kics223w1/websocket-usercase-modified/README.md

 # Simple client test
 npm run ws-client-cert

+# WebSocket via SOCKSv5 at localhost:8889 (to internet echo services)
+npm run ws-client-socks
+npm run wss-client-socks
 ```

-The client will connect through a proxy at `http://0.0.0.0:9090` and send various compressed message formats to test WebSocket functionality.
+The client will connect through an HTTP proxy at `http://0.0.0.0:9090` for the default modes, or through a SOCKSv5 proxy at `socks5h://127.0.0.1:8889` for the SOCKS modes, and send various messages to test WebSocket functionality.